rails/rails/guides/source/testing.md

 _Fixtures_ is a fancy word for sample data.
 Fixtures allow you to populate your testing database with predefined data before your tests run.
 Fixtures are database independent written in YAML.
 There is one file per model.

-You'll find fixtures under your +test/fixtures+ directory.
-When you run +rails generate model+ to create a new model fixture stubs will be automatically created and placed in this directory.
+You'll find fixtures under your `test/fixtures` directory.
+When you run `rails generate model` to create a new model fixture stubs will be automatically created and placed in this directory.

 #### YAML

 YAML-formatted fixtures are a very human-friendly way to describe your sample data.
-These types of fixtures have the *.yml* file extension (as in +users.yml+).
+These types of fixtures have the *.yml* file extension (as in `users.yml`).

 Here's a sample YAML fixture file: